LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 		* Stage 0: match key
 		* Stage 1
 			- Reset_and_get valid=0 if key matches
-			- Assign seq only for PUTREQ_LARGE not PUTREQ_LARGE_RECIR
+			- Assign seq to meta.seq_large only for PUTREQ_LARGE
+				+ Set meta.seq_large=seq_hdr.seq for PUTREQ_LARGE_RECIR
 			- Update iskeymatch
+		* Stage 2
+			- Get savedseq to seq_hdr.seq for eviction if valid=1 and iskeymatch=1
+				+ NOTE: PUTREQ_LARGE/_RECIR always evicts cached record if any even if seq<=savedseq due to stage limitation
 		* Stage 3-11
 			- Get vallen if iskeymatch=1 and isvalid=1; get val if iskeymatch=1
 				+ NOTE: if PUTREQ_LARGE/RECIR do not need EVICT, they should not change vallen_hdr which will be deparsed; but they can simply change val_hdr as it will not be deparsed due to vallen > 128